Uwadon1/S.H_Cloud_Devops_Engineering/LAMP_STACK/Lamp_Stack.md

-If it green and running, then apache2 is correctly installed
+If it is green and running, then Apache2 is correctly installed

 ![Apache Status](./img/enable-systemctl.png)

-__4.__ __The server is running and can be accessed locally in the ubuntu shell by running the command below:__
+__4.__ __The server is running and can be accessed locally in the Ubuntu shell by running the command below:__

 ```
 curl http://localhost:80